deyemiobaa/deyemiobaa/README.md

-- 👋 Hi, I’m @deyemiobaa
+- 👋 Hi, I’m Sodiq
-- 👀 I’m interested in ...
+- 👀 I’m interested in software development and data science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning full stack software development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web related projects
-- 📫 How to reach me ...
+- 📫 How to reach me: @deyemiobaa on twitter and Sodiq Aderibigbe on LinkedIn

 <!---
 deyemiobaa/deyemiobaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.